DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 You can run the SED baseline from scratch using:
 - `python train_sed.py`

-Alternatively we provide a [pre-trained checkpoint][zenodo_pretrained_models] along with tensorboard logs.
+Alternatively, we provide a [pre-trained checkpoint][zenodo_pretrained_models] along with tensorboard logs.

 You can test it on the validation real-world data by using:
   - `python train_sed.py --test_from_checkpoint /path/to/downloaded.ckpt`